-The Director of International Business will provide all the necessary information on these programs.
-Students wishing to arrange a Study Abroad experience or an International Internship must contact the Director of International Business for information and registration.
+The Director of International Business will provide all the necessary information on International Internships.
+Students wishing to arrange an International Internship must contact the Director of International Business for information and registration.
 Requirements for the International Internship include providing a contract, getting the approval of an internship advisor, the signing of the internship participation agreement, and two evaluations.
 Students should also obtain the guidelines for the final paper required to complete the course requirement of the internship.